dennisreimann/btcpayserver/.github/ISSUE_TEMPLATE/bug-report.md

 -->

 **Plugin**
-Name and version of the plugin.
+Name and version of the plugin. <!--[available on the Server Settings > Plugins page] -->

 **Describe the bug**
 A clear and concise description of what the bug is.